top of page

 Risk, Resilience, and Contingency Thinking

-Over the last 25 years we’ve seen many New Year plan that missed many of its intended target.
+Over the last 25 years, we’ve seen many New Year plans that missed many of their intended targets.
 It is almost guaranteed.
-What makes resilient businesses is the ability to know when implementation and plan had failed.
-Some continues to invest their time, people, money on activities not knowing its outcome or effect.
-On the contrary, avoid changing everything at once, make changes as you go along when part of the strategies you laid down are mis-aligning.
+What makes resilient businesses is the ability to know when implementation and plans have failed.
+Some continue to invest their time, people, and money in activities without knowing their outcome or effect.

 • Identifying key risks